Splat Capture

 Launch Desktop App

-The Windows app (Python + CustomTkinter) starts a local FastAPI server and displays a QR code.
+The Windows app (Python + CustomTkinter) starts a local FastAPI server and displays a QR code and live status.
 It's your command center for the whole pipeline.

 Connect Android App

-Scan the QR code with the Splat Capture Android app.
+Scan the QR code with the Splat Capture Android app (Expo SDK 54 / React Native).
 It connects over WiFi to the PC, no pairing or Bluetooth required.
-The app was built with Expo / React Native and distributed via EAS.
+Distributed via EAS build.

 WiFi Transfer